Decoding the Improper Fraction: A Deep Dive into 1 3/4

 Q: Can all fractions be converted to both mixed numbers and improper fractions?

 A: No, only improper fractions can be converted into mixed numbers.
-Proper fractions (where the numerator is smaller than the denominator) cannot be converted into mixed numbers.
-However, all mixed numbers can be converted into improper fractions.
+Day to day, proper fractions (where the numerator is smaller than the denominator) cannot be converted into mixed numbers.
+That said, all mixed numbers can be converted into improper fractions.

 Q: Why is it important to learn about improper fractions?